marcusrprojects/moderate_habits/README.md

 * **Menu Not Appearing:** Wait up to 30s on first open, or reload.
 * **Haven't Received Approval Email:** Please allow some time for manual processing of your access request.
 Remember to check your spam/junk folder for the email titled 'Access Granted to "moderate habits"'.
+* **Daily Reset Not Happening / Wrong Time:** Ensure you ran **Moderate Habits Settings > Setup Daily Reset Trigger** after the initial setup and after any time you changed the `resetHour` setting.
+Check Execution logs for errors during trigger setup.
 * **Authorization Errors/Loops:** Ensure you used the correct Google Account.
 Try removing permissions via Google Account settings (`Security > Third-party apps`) and re-authorizing using a menu item.
 Ensure `appsscript.json` scopes are correct if modifying the script.
 * **Script Errors ("An error occurred..."):** Check **Extensions > Apps Script > Executions** for detailed error messages.
 * **Performance:** Allow a few seconds for processing, especially with long history.